jrdegbe/thamesthrive-api/docs/integration/js/index.md

 ### Event type

-Event type is a crucial aspect of defining events in Tracardi.
+Event type is a crucial aspect of defining events in ThamesThrive.
 It refers to the name that distinguishes events from each other.
 For example, a purchase order event provides information about an order, while a page view event signifies a viewed page.

-Defining an appropriate event type is essential to ensure proper categorization and processing of events within Tracardi.
+Defining an appropriate event type is essential to ensure proper categorization and processing of events within ThamesThrive.
 It allows you to effectively organize and analyze event data based on their type, which can aid in gaining valuable insights and generating meaningful reports.

 #### Importance of Event Type